xperiments/p1touch/README.md

 ## OTA Update Procedure

-The P1Touch Screen supports Over-The-Air (OTA) firmware updates, making it easy to keep your device up to date with the latest features and improvements.
+The xtouch screen supports Over-The-Air (OTA) firmware updates, making it easy to keep your device up to date with the latest features and improvements.
 To enable and utilize OTA updates, follow these steps:

 1. **Access the Settings Screen**:

-   - Navigate to the Settings Screen on your P1Touch Screen.
+   - Navigate to the Settings Screen on your xtouch screen.

 2. **Enable OTA Updates**: